The Indianola Cemetery is the main cemetery of three in

 this area and is located near the intersection of Powderhorn and Orleans

-St. There are close to 70 marked graves.
-Some of the residents here were
+St. There are over 80 marked graves.
+Some of the residents here were victims

-victims of disease, including yellow fever, and hurricanes that ravaged
+of disease, including yellow fever, and hurricanes that ravaged this coastal

-this coastal city in the 1800s.
-Many of the residents that perished in the
+city in the 1800s.
+Many of the residents that perished in the hurricanes

-hurricanes were not found and those that were, were buried in mass graves
+were not found and those that were, were buried in mass graves elsewhere.

 "During the Civil War, Union troops occupied Indianola.

-110 soldiers who died while at Indianola were buried here, then later exhumed
+110 soldiers who died while at Indianola were buried there, then later exhumed

 after the war and buried in the Brownsville National Cemetery.
 In 1909,